Disorders of the liver, bile duct, or pancreas can cause cholestasis.

 Findings that suggest a cause outside the liver include certain kinds of abdominal pain (such as intermittent pain in the upper right side of the abdomen and sometimes also in the right shoulder) and an enlarged gallbladder (felt during the physical examination or detected by imaging studies).

-Some findings do not indicate whether the cause is within or outside the liver.
-They include consumption of large amounts of alcohol, loss of appetite, nausea, and vomiting.
+Some symptoms (such as loss of appetite, nausea, and vomiting) do not indicate whether the cause is within or outside the liver.

-Typically, blood tests are done to measure levels of two enzymes (alkaline phosphatase and gamma-glutamyl transpeptidase), which are very high in people with cholestasis.
+Typically, blood tests are done to measure levels of two enzymes (alkaline phosphatase and gamma-glutamyl transpeptidase) that are very high in people with cholestasis.
+However, if the level of alkaline phosphatase is very high but the level of gamma-glutamyl transpeptidase is normal, the cause of the high level of alkaline phosphatase is probably not cholestasis.
 A blood test that measures the level of bilirubin indicates the severity of the cholestasis but not its cause.

 If the cause appears to be blockage of the bile ducts, more precise images of these ducts are usually needed.
 Typically, one of the following is done: